the-teachingRSE-project/RSECurriculum4NaturalScience/README.md

 ## HOW TO CONTRIBUTE

-- edit index.qmd following quarto markdown rules
+- edit `index.qmd` following [quarto markdown rules](https://quarto.org/docs/authoring/markdown-basics.html)
-- in the add further bib-files
+- in `my-paper.bib` add further bib records
 - NOTE: if you have problems with the quarto pipeline, just add the content to index.qmd file and I will check this out

 ## HOW to run